urbit/urbit.org-reloaded/main/posts/vision.md

 title: What is Urbit for?
 author: Galen Wolfe-Pauly
 image: http://urbit.s3.amazonaws.com/16-3-10/blog-1.jpg
-preview: Urbit is a general-purpose platform, but we know where to start.
+preview: We didn't build Urbit just because it's fun to work on.
+We built Urbit because we think it can unlock new potential products.
+Here we take a tour through some of these possibilities.
 layout: urbit,post
 navmode: navbar
 navdpad: false
-navselect: blog
+navselect: posts
 navpath: /
 navhome: /
 navclass: urbit